Regina, Saskatchewan: Climate

-Regina experiences a warm summer humid continental climate (Köppen: Dfb), with more than 70% of average annual precipitation in the warmest six months, and is in the NRC Plant Hardiness Zone 3b.
+Regina experiences a warm summer humid continental climate (Köppen: Dfb bordering on Dwb), with more than 70% of average annual precipitation in the warmest six months, and is in the NRC Plant Hardiness Zone 3b.
 Regina has warm summers and cold, dry winters, prone to extremes at all times of the year.
 Average annual precipitation is 389.7 mm and is heaviest from May through August, with June being the wettest month with an average of 75 mm of precipitation.
 The average daily temperature for the year is 3.1 C. The lowest temperature ever recorded was -50.0 C on 1 January 1885, while the highest recorded temperature was 43.9 C on 5 July 1937.